felixjwong/covid19/README.md

 * fit_covid_magnitudes
 <p>
-Auxillary script for calculating the best fit lines (fig. S11) and orthogonal distances (fig. S15) of a dip magnitude-spike magnitude plot.
+Auxillary script for calculating the best fit lines (Supplementary Fig. 11) and orthogonal distances (Supplementary Fig. 15) of a dip magnitude-spike magnitude plot.
 The slope of the best fit line is <i>&lambda;</i>.
 This script can be run after the analysis by simply executing
 </p>

 ```sh